 This means, the server stops and starts by the time you set earlier when we were creating the Stack.
 You can individually change this by entering, for example,

 0800;1800;utc;all as the Value.
-So this server will not use the default time, but the time you define under value.
+So this server will not use the default time, but the time you define at value.
 You can find a list of those commands in the Official Documentation when you scroll down close to the bottom.

 Click on Save after you are done.